-- 6.1.1.1 The purpose of operator educational opportunities, training and certification is to share results of ongoing monitoring of water resources conditions and trends, provide learning opportunities in the use of Best Management Practices (BMP's) and water conservation, share updates on rules and regulations, and report other measures to increase nitrogen use efficiency, irrigation water use efficiency, and general environmental protection. - 6.1.1.2 Operator training and certification is required for owners and operators who actively farm within designated Water Quality Sub-Areas.
+- 6.1.1.1 The purpose of operator educational opportunities, training and certification is to share results of ongoing monitoring of water resources conditions and trends, provide learning opportunities in the use of Best Management Practices (BMP's) and water conservation, share updates on rules and regulations, and report other measures to increase nitrogen use efficiency, irrigation water use efficiency, and general environmental protection. - 6.1.1.2 Operator training and certification will be offered for owners and operators who actively farm within designated Water Quality Sub-Areas which lie entirely within the LBNRD boundary.
+Operator training and certification is required for owners and operators who actively irrigate crops or turf within Hastings Wellhead and Superior/Hardy Sub-Areas.
 These persons may include but not limited to operators, farm managers, commercial applicators, operators of lawn service companies, operators of golf courses, operators of sod farms, and anyone engaged in the application of manure/bio-solids/bio-liquids on five (5) acres or more.
-Within two (2) years following the designation of a Level II Water Quality Sub-Area, all operators of land in a new designated sub-area who make the day-to-day decisions about the operations of agricultural lands of ten (10) acres or more and are engaged in the use, application and storage of nitrogen fertilizers and/or irrigation management in the sub-area must attend a Natural Resources District approved training session and be certified by the District. - 6.1.1.2.1 Training and certification must be renewed every four (4) years. - 6.1.1.2.2 The District will accept certification by other Natural Resources Districts. - 6.1.1.2.3 Renewal certification may be received by District approved methods which may include: - 6.1.1.2.3.1 Attendance at a Natural Resources District approved training session. - 6.1.1.2.3.2 Completing a Natural Resources District approved home study course. - 6.1.1.2.3.3 Passing a Natural Resources District approved test. - 6.1.1.3 Crop consultants are also required to attend operator training once every four (4) years and will receive Continuing Education Credits for participation. - 6.1.1.4 Failure to attend the required operator training event or maintaining certification is a violation of these rules. - 6.1.1.5 The District will also offer opportunities for voluntary participation by owners and operators for resources training and information through an annual water resources conference, field demonstrations, interactive web site information, social media and other appropriate means.
+Within two (2) years following the designation of a Level II Water Quality Sub-Area, all operators of land in a new designated sub-area who make the day-to-day decisions about the operations of agricultural lands of ten (10) acres or more and are engaged in the use, application and storage of nitrogen fertilizers and/or irrigation management in the sub-area must attend a Natural Resources District approved training session and be certified by the District.
+(04/2022) - 6.1.1.2.1 Training and certification for owners and operators who actively farm within Hastings Wellhead and Superior/Hardy Sub-Areas must be renewed every four (4) years, completed by April 1st.
+(04/2022) - 6.1.1.2.2 The District will accept certification from other Natural Resources Districts. - 6.1.1.2.3 Renewal certification may be received by District approved methods which may include: - 6.1.1.2.3.1 Attendance at a Natural Resources District approved training session. - 6.1.1.2.3.2 Completing a Natural Resources District approved home study course. - 6.1.1.2.3.3 Passing a Natural Resources District approved test. - 6.1.1.3 Crop consultants are also required to attend operator training once every four (4) years and will receive Continuing Education Credits for participation. - 6.1.1.4 Failure to attend the required operator training event or maintaining certification is a violation of these rules. - 6.1.1.5 The District will offer opportunities for voluntary participation by owners and operators for resources training and information through web site information, social media, and other appropriate means.